 Just because you don’t have access to an indoor arena doesn’t mean you can’t ride.

-- Find hills to walk up and down at the walk to help build hind quarters.
+- Find hills to tackle at the walk to help build hind quarters.
 (Just make sure you’re not on ice)

-- A field with deep snow would be a great workout because of the added resistance
+- A field with deep snow is a great workout because of the added resistance

 - If you’re the adventurous type, see if your horse is open to pulling.
 A harness and a sled are all you need to teach your horse some new skills while building muscle